vzool/docs/api/reference.md

 ### Permissions

-These endpoints are used for creating, updating, or deleting permissions through the API requires the API to modify the database schema directly.
+These endpoints are used for creating, updating, or deleting permissions.

 #### Get Permissions